OVERVIEW - EMPLOYMENT LAW

 In 2023 CPD-Philanthropy provides a choice of 88 in person attendance / 'up-to-date' on demand online 1 hour course modules, within the area of Legal Continuing Professional Development (CPD).

 We invite you to build your own CPD programme from CPD-Philanthropy's 2023 Legal CPD Conference, Seminar and e-Learning programme by combining course modules to reflect your interest/requirement: 2023 LEGAL CPD PROGRAMME

 Course module descriptors state aims/learning outcomes, content, net duration and availability.

-- New 2021 course descriptors and updates are being uploaded incrementally throughout the year.
+- Additional 2022 - 2023 course descriptors and 2023 updates are being uploaded on an ongoing basis.

-- Legal course modules are designed to comply with annual CPD requirements for Solicitors (20 hours legal CPD).
+- Legal course modules are designed to comply with the annual CPD requirement for Solicitors (25 hours Legal CPD).

 Employment Law II - An update December 2020 (Click link for more information)

 With the onset of Covid-19, employers and employees faced a whole new set of challenges.
 This one hour lectures deals with some of the issue which arose as a result of the global pandemic as well as giving a round up on other new developments as well as upcoming legislative changes.